AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Combine nodes

-The option to trend is available when selecting the following objects on the canvas:

-* Multiple nodes

 The logic that is applied to nodes when they are combined differs depending on the component types you are combining, as follows:

 * When you combine multiple filters, they are joined with AND.

 * When you combine multiple dimension items or metrics, they are joined with OR.

+The option to combine nodes is available when selecting the following objects on the canvas:

+* Multiple nodes

-Do either of the following to combine nodes in Journey canvas:
+You can also do any of the following to combine nodes in Journey canvas:

 * Drag a node onto another node.

+* Drag multiple nodes simultaneously from the left rail onto the canvas while holding the Shift key.

 * Select the nodes that you want to combine, right-click one of the selected nodes, then select **Combine**.<!--Is there a limit on how many you can combine? -->